Ksubi: Controversy

-In 2013 ksubi’s Sex! & Fashion capsule collection received consumer backlash concerning ‘sexually provocative imagery’ in their General Pants Co. window campaign.
+In 2013 Ksubi's Sex! & Fashion capsule collection received consumer backlash concerning ‘sexually provocative imagery’ in their General Pants Co. window campaign.

 Books and photography exhibitions

-In 2005 ksubi released a book to mark their five-year anniversary.
-They held launches for it in Sydney, Paris, Tokyo, London, Hong Kong, and Los Angeles.
+In 2005 Ksubi released a book to mark their five-year anniversary.
+They held launches for it in Sydney, Paris, Tokyo, London, Hong Kong and Los Angeles.

-Following this, in 2006, ksubi also toured an exhibition of campaign photographs they commissioned for their eyewear range, "Magnum Opus", to Sydney, Melbourne, Perth, and Paris.
+Following this, in 2006, Ksubi also toured an exhibition of campaign photographs they commissioned for their eyewear range, "Magnum Opus", to Sydney, Melbourne, Perth, and Paris.

-In 2007 ksubi produced and released the book "Sign Of The Times" the photographic reportage style book featured photos by George Gorrow and Michael Nolan.
-The photos captured the journey of a 7 ft high ksubi sculpture depicting a giant hand doing the peace symbol with the fingers cut off and bleeding.
-The sculpture was toured by ksubi from Los Angeles to The Burning Man Festival in Nevada and then across country to New York.
+In 2007 Ksubi produced and released the book Sign of the Times.
+The photographic reportage style book featured photos by George Gorrow, Paul Wilson and Michael Nolan.
+The photos captured the journey of a 7 ft high Ksubi sculpture depicting a giant hand doing the peace symbol with the fingers cut off and bleeding.
+The sculpture was toured by Ksubi from Los Angeles to The Burning Man Festival in Nevada and then across country to New York.

 Musical side projects

-2006 also saw ksubi collaborating with record label !K7.
-Single, under the name DJ Dangerous Dan, mixed a CD under the ksubi banner for a national and international release of !K7 "KSUBI presents DJ KICKS CD for !K7 RECORDS".
+2006 also saw Ksubi collaborating with record label !K7.
+Single, under the name DJ Dangerous Dan, mixed a CD under the Ksubi banner for a national and international release of !K7 "KSUBI presents DJ KICKS CD for !K7 RECORDS".

 Dan Single, or Dangerous Dan, is also part of prominent Sydney-based DJ six-piece "Bang Gang".
 Bang Gang consists of Ajax, Nolan, Jamie Doom, Gus Da Hoodrat, Dj Damage, and Dangerous Dan.
 Their early party days in dark nightclubs, such as 3rd Class in Melbourne and progressed to supporting Daft Punk in their Nevereverland tour of Australia in late 2007.